bfox87/PyBer_Analysis/README.md

 - **Average Fare per Ride**:
     - Rural markets have the highest avg fare per ride at $34.62 followed by suburban markets at $30.97 and urban cities at $24.53
     - It makes logical sense that cities/towns classified as rural or suburban are more spread out meaning the average ride distances are likely greater.
-    - Longer ride distances should translate to more costly rides so higher fares.
+    - Longer ride distances should translate to more costly/higher fare rides.
 - **Average Fare per Driver**:
-    - Like with average fare per ride, rural markets lead with a $55.49 average fare per driver, followed by suburban at $39.50 and urban at $16.57
+    - Rural markets also lead with a $55.49 average fare per driver, followed by suburban at $39.50 and urban at $16.57.
     - This difference between city types is even more pronounced than it was for average fares per ride.
     - This more pronounced difference is due to the lack of drivers, particularly in rural markets.